bitrise-io/devcenter/_articles/reviews/expose.md

 published: false

 ---
-You can expose environment variables (env var) from one Step and make it available for every other Step performed after the Step during the build.
-An example might be that you want to generate a release note which you want to use in a message or deploy step.
+You can expose environment variables (env vars) from one Step and make it available for every other Step performed after the Step during the build.
+For example, you want to generate a release note which you wish to use in a message or deploy step.
+In this guide we show you how to expose, use, copy, and overwrite env vars with the release note example.

 ## Exposing environment variables with envman